 What Are Some Examples Of Criminal Acts That Would Fall Under Simple Assault?

 Simple assault cases are something where you’re acting purposely.
 For example, if you come over to someone and you walk up to them and you shove them in the chest, that could be simple assault.
 In the case of punching someone in the face – that’s a purposeful act.
 So is slapping someone, because you are acting knowingly.

 A person causes an injury knowingly when the person is aware their actions will almost certainly cause injury.
-So if you’re standing on the top of a building and you’re throwing water balloons down, if it hits somebody and injures them, that is going to be a simple assault.
+So if you’re standing on the top of a building and throwing water balloons down, and if they hit somebody and injures them, that is going to be a simple assault.
 Acting knowingly when you know your actions could cause an injury are cases of simple assault.
-In other cases, when the injury or harm caused was severe, it will be considered as aggravated assault and will require the services of a New Jersey Aggravated Assault Lawyer.
+In other cases, when the injury or harm caused was severe, it will be considered as aggravated assault and will require the services of a New Jersey aggravated assault lawyer.

-If you need information for Assault And Aggravated Assault Laws In New Jersey, or if you want to talk to an Aggravated Assault Lawyer in Cranford, NJ, call the law office of Attorney James Abate for a free initial consultation with an Aggravated Assault Attorney in Union County at (908) 210-9755 and get the information and legal answers you’re seeking.
+If you need information for assault and aggravated assault laws In New Jersey or if you want to talk to an aggravated assault lawyer in Cranford, New Jersey, call the law office of attorney James Abate for a free initial consultation in Union County at 908-643-7005.

 Get your questions answered.
 Call me for your free, 20-minute phone consultation at 908-643-7005.